 - Sling Mounts

-- Choice between magazine feeding system or hopper feeding system
+- A choice between a magazine feeding system or a hopper feeding system

 - Magazines are reasonably priced